trickydee/ultramegausb-atari-st-rpikbd/README.md

 ## Compiling the Emulator Firmware

-To compile the firmware you will need to checkout this repository, sync the included submodules and make a small change to the picosdk CMakelist.txt.
+To compile the firmware you will need to checkout this repository, sync the included submodules and make a small change to the pico-sdk CMakelist.txt.

 Mac (ARM)